quoha/quoha/README.rst

 Quoha
 =====

-Quoha is a web framework for small static sites.
+Quoha is a framework for static websites.

+It is not intended as a replacement for any existing scripting language (or compiled language, for that matter).
+Instead, it is offered as a different take on working with templates.

+If you love it and think that it will work for you, then welcome to the Quoha community!

+If not, there are thousands of other applications for you to choose from.
+Keep searching until you find the perfect match for you.
+It it out there, somewhere.

 LICENSE
 =======

+Quoha - a quaint framework for static websites

-Copyright (c) 2011 Michael D Henderson
+Copyright (C) 2011 Michael D Henderson

-This file is part of Quoha.
+This file is part of Quoha (http://quoha.org).

-Quoha is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Quoha is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Quoha.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.